redis/redis-doc/docs/reference/protocol-spec.md

 ### Sets
 Sets are somewhat like [Arrays](#arrays) but are unordered and should only contain unique elements.

-RESP Set's encoding is:
+RESP set's encoding is:

     ~<number-of-elements>\r\n<element-1>...<element-n>

 * A tilde (`~`) as the first byte.
-* The number of elements in the Set as a decimal number.
+* The number of elements in the set as a decimal number.
 * The CRLF terminator.
 * An additional RESP type for every element of the Set.